Inaccurate oxygen level readings delayed COVID-19 therapies for Black, Hispanic patients: study

 Throughout the pandemic, data from the Centers for Disease Control and Prevention (CDC) has shown that Black and Hispanic Americans were disproportionately more likely to die of COVID-19.

-In October 2020, the CDC said 24 percent of COVID-19 deaths between May and August of that year were Hispanic or Latino and 19 percent were Black.
+In October 2020, the CDC said 24% of COVID-19 deaths between May and August of that year were Hispanic or Latino and 19% were Black.

 The Food and Drug Administration (FDA) issued a warning for pulse oximeters, which work by shining a red light through a patient’s fingertip, last February. saying that they “may be less accurate in people with dark skin pigmentation.”